top of page

 Just one of the many points-of-interest along the Tanawha Trail, Rough Ridge offers rolling views of technicolor piedmonts, as well as Grandfather Mountain, one of the region’s signature peaks.
 Park at the overlook on Parkway mile marker 302.8, hop on the trail head, and follow the signs towards Linn Cove.
 You’ll be right on your way to some of the finest fall colors in the greater Asheville area.

 The hike runs 1.2 miles round-trip.
-Its strenuous in some portions, and often muddy in others, but a great portion of its length does lie atop a raised boardwalk, which I find makes for a measure of ease.
-Plus, the trail passes a bounty of, flat-ish boulders, perfect for catching your breath, taking in the view, or partaking of a picnic.
+It's strenuous in some portions, and often muddy in others, but a great stretch of its length does lie atop a raised boardwalk, which I find makes for a measure of ease.
+Plus, the trail passes a bounty of flat-ish boulders, perfect for catching your breath, taking in the view, or partaking of a picnic.

 Distance from Asheville: About an hour and a half.